cnakpil/atls4630-fwd-temp/documentation/project1/milestone2.md

 ## Final Design

 I realized as I got started, I had forgotten to plan out what the page would look like with no to-do items - the initial appearance of the to-do app.
+Therefore, I whipped one up to match the irreverent style of the whole project.

 ### Light